 Now, real rates may moderate somewhat in 2022 as inflation eases and/or the Fed raises rates.
-But even the most hawkish scenarios would only bring it back to the 0% range, which is still not normal.
+But even the most hawkish scenarios would only bring it back to the 0% range, (and we certainly aren't there yet) which is still not normal.